strongloop/strongloop.com2/_posts/2020-01-08-december-milestone.md

 Then bind it to your application by `this.add(createBindingFromClass(InfoSpecEnhancer))`.

 The OAS enhancer service organizes all the registered enhancers, and is able to apply one or all of them.
 You can check ["Extending OpenAPI specification"](https://loopback.io/doc/en/lb4/Extending-OpenAPI-specification.html) documentation to learn more about creating and registering OAS enhancers, adding OAS enhancer service and applying its enhancers.

+We will allow users to have token-based authentication in API Explorer in the near future.
+Please check our future milestone blogs.

 ## Improving Juggler and Connectors